fnichol/emeril/README.md

 ## <a name="screencast"></a> Screencast

-Here is a short screencast demonstating how Emeril can be used to release a cookbook to the Community Site.
+Here is a short screencast demonstating how Emeril can be used to release a cookbook to the Supermarket site.

 [![Emeril screencast](https://raw.github.com/fnichol/emeril/master/images/emeril-vid.png)](http://vimeo.com/fnichol/emeril)